GuillaumePou/Trabajo_de_grado/README.md

 PATH_TO_REPO/Labeling_algo/python python Aforo-auto.py
 ```

-In the folder Labeling_algo/python/SPT_images, you will obtain different images representing the different steps of the process and also the labels in a textfile. (see read.me of the folder for more explanation)
+In the folder Labeling_algo/python/SPT_images, you will obtain different images representing the different steps of the process and also the labels in a text file. (see read.me of the folder for more explanation)

 To convert to YOLO input the labels you can use the folder:
 ```